mikeayoung/longfilenames_forblackboard/README.md

 # longfilenames_forblackboard

+**SETUP**

+This is a "hack package" for JavaScript Hacks (JS Hacks) building block: http://projects.oscelot.org/gf/project/jshack/.
+Tested on Blackboard SaaS 9.1 environment.

+**WHAT DOES IT DO**

-JavaScript hack for Blackboard 9.1: Show the folder location of files when you Edit Options and don't erase the old file name when you select Select a Different File
+What it says on the tin!
+Shows the folder location of files when you Edit Options and doesn't erase the old file name when you select Select a Different File.